sebmartin/solarstats/config/README.md

 The `probes` and `writers` keys in the root of the config are dictionaries where:
 - each key is the name of a probe or writer
-- the value is a nested dict wher the key/value pairs match each probe/writer's constructer arguments
+- the value is a nested dict where the key/value pairs match each probe/writer's constructer arguments

 ## Example config